| Title: | Additional Operators to Help You Write Cleaner R Code |

 Steven Nydick, [email protected]

-paste a series of things with a conjunction
+paste_series() - paste a series of items together with a

 ... |